observeinc/entity-explorer/Readme.md

 1. Extract the archive:

     ```bash
-    unzip observe-entity-explorer.linux.<version>.zip
+    unzip observe-entity-explorer.linux.*.zip
     ```

-2. Mark the application as executable by running this command in your terminal:

-    ```bash
-    chmod 755 observe-entity-explorer
-    ```

-3. Run `observe-entity-explorer`
+2. Run `observe-entity-explorer` from the extracted folder

 ## Usage